by K Marie Alto January 26, 2022 12 min read

-Plus, some of their favorite things to chew are sticks and bones.
-As a result, it's no surprise, that dog teeth are prone to damage.
+Some of your dog's favorite things to play with are sticks and bones.
+As a result, it's no surprise, that your dog teeth are prone to damage.

 Did you know, that many chew toys can be really bad for your dog's teeth?

 It's true.
 In fact, many of the toys commonly seen in pet stores and department stores are terrible for your dog's oral health.
 They can damage teeth, wear them down, and in some cases even break them.